• Skip to main content

 Serving suggestion

-These are perfect for afternoon tea break!
-Enjoy with a warm cup of lavender milk tea or a glass of chilled chocolate cashew milk.
+These are perfect for afternoon tea breaks!
+Enjoy with a warm cup of lavender milk tea, creamy peanut butter coffee or a glass of chilled chocolate cashew milk.

 They make for a fun snacking cookie, but also great with your morning cup of coffee.
 More coffee with your coffee?
 Yes!